IT-Service/PowerShellModule.Tests/README.md

 For the Publish-Script to work each repo that opt-in must have the PowerShell Gallery account API key as a secure environment variable in appveyor.yml.
-For PowerShell module Kit resource modules, this should be the same API key, since it must be encrypted by an account that has permission to the AppVeyor PowerShell organization account.
+For PowerShell module Kit PowerShell modules, this should be the same API key, since it must be encrypted by an account that has permission to the AppVeyor PowerShell organization account.

-> **Note:** This key can only be used for resource modules under PowerShell module Kit.
+> **Note:** This key can only be used for PowerShell modules under PowerShell module Kit.

 ```yml
 environment: